Quocthai7005/beautysalon/README.md

 This project is a web application that represent a beauty salon.

+**Environment:**
+Java 8
+Tomcat 8.5
+MySQL: any version Or using Docker

 **1. Technologies that I am using in this application:**
 * Spring framework
 * Freemarker